 Zinnia 'Zahara Starlight Rose'

 The 2010 All-America Selection "Starlight Rose" is the first bicolor rose-and-white zinnia.
 It looks a bit like a coreopsis flower, but the larger flowers (2.5 inches across) give it away as a zinnia.
 As with all the "Zahara" series, "Starlight Rose" is powdery mildew resistant.
 They grow 12–18 inches high.

 Zinnia 'Double Zahara Cherry' and 'Double Zahara Fire'

-Two more 2010 All America Sections from the Zahara zinnia series really point out the vividness of the colors.
-Can you imagine a mass planting of 'Double Zahara Cherry' and 'Double Zahara Fire'?
+Two more 2010 All-America Selections from the "Zahara" zinnia series really show off the vividness of the colors.
+Just imagine a mass planting of "Double Zahara Cherry" and "Double Zahara Fire."
 You could see it for miles.
 It would probably glow at night.

-If you love cut flowers, the Zahara zinnias are an excellent choice, blooming repeatedly and holding their color.Continue to 19 of 19 below.
+If you love cut flowers, the "Zahara" zinnias are an excellent choice, blooming repeatedly and holding their color as they age.Continue to 17 of 17 below.